Patrington Haven

 In Patrington Haven is an established 5 Star Award Winning Leisure Park called "Patrington Haven Leisure Park".
-The leisure park was established around 1985 when the RAF Station Patrington closed and the land purchased by the leisure park.
+The leisure park was established around 1985 when the RAF Station Patrington closed and the land purchased was by the leisure park.
 In June 2013 a memorial sculpture to the RAF station was unveiled at the site.

 The village was visited by the Beatles in November 1963 before playing a gig in nearby Hull.
 The fab four enjoyed a pint and sing-song in the Burns Head pub before returning to Hull.

 Spurn Point with its bird sanctuary is supported by the RSPB and is a few miles south-east of Patrington Haven village.